riptydeco/stravashackpost/README.md

 After the final step that gets your initial access token and refresh token using Postman, copy and paste the resulting json into /data/input/personal/strava_access_token.json .
 From that point forward, the routine will automatically refresh your access token as necessary when you run the script.

+You also will need to create /data/input/personal/client_info.json, with the following structure:

+{
+    "client_id": "[CLIENT_ID]",
+    "client_secret": "[CLIENT_SECRET]"
+}

+Both of these identifiers can be found on your app page at https://www.strava.com/settings/api